 The study: separation anxiety is not a diagnosis

 A team of researchers studied data from more than 2,700 dogs representing over 100 breeds and identified four main forms of distress for dogs when separated from their owners.
-These include: a focus on getting away from something in the house, wanting to get to something outside, reacting to external noises or events, and a form of boredom.
+These include: a focus on getting away from something in the house, wanting to get to something outside, reacting to external noises or events, and boredom.

 Daniel Mills, professor of Veterinary Behavioral Medicine in the School of Life Sciences at the University of Lincoln and one of the study’s authors, says that, to date, we’ve concentrated on separation anxiety as a final diagnosis, and solutions have focused on making the dog more independent.
 But he says separation anxiety could be better compared to a stomach problem which could be caused by a wide variety of things that would require very different treatments, so assessing and treating the problem of separation anxiety requires much more focus.